 For connecting the solar inverter to the battery, the battery’s positive terminal and the inverter’s positive terminal are connected, and the same is done for the negatives.

-Once everything is set up, you can turn on the inverter to start using clean energy!
+Once everything is set up, you can turn on the inverter to use clean energy!

 How Much do Solar Panels Cost?

-If you go for a more extensive solar panel system, it will be more expensive, but it will also generate more electricity and increase your savings.
+Going for a more extensive solar panel system will be more expensive, but it will generate more electricity and increase your savings.
 With the UK government offering financial incentives for domestic solar panel installation, the high installation costs are covered in the long run.

 Solar Panel Prices for Different System Sizes